papajim/sns-namd-shifter-example/README.md

    If you have enabled NERSC's MFA use your PASSWORD+OTP to authenticate yourself.
 This will retrieve a grid certificate good for 72 hours.

 2. Edit sites.xml:
-    ..a.
-Set the path to your scratch directory
+   * Set the path to your scratch directory
-    ..b.
-Set the path to your output directory
+   * Set the path to your output directory
-    ..c.
-Set the project number
+   * Set the project number

 3. Run daxgen.py to generate the workflow dax (e.g. test.dax):

     $ python daxgen.py test.dax